jmurga/Analytical.jl/docs/src/index.md

 - [`DataFrames`](https://github.com/JuliaStats/Distances.jl)
 - [`GZip`](https://github.com/JuliaIO/GZip.jl)

-#### ABC
+#### *ABC*
-We link [ABCreg](https://github.com/molpopgen/ABCreg) with julia in order to perform ABC estimations.
-If you are going to use ABCreg to do inference please [cite the publication](https://doi.org/10.1186/1471-2156-10-35) and compile it in your system.
+We link [*ABCreg*](https://github.com/molpopgen/ABCreg) with Julia in order to perform *ABC* estimations.
+If you are going to use *ABCreg* to do inference please [cite the publication](https://doi.org/10.1186/1471-2156-10-35) and compile it in your system.
 Anyway, once you get the priors distributions you can use any other ABC software.

 ```bash
 git clone https://github.com/molpopgen/ABCreg.git